 As said above, it’s hard not to notice how cheaply (at least, in e-bike standards) manufacturers offer their models.
 Just look at the average cost of most BULLS e-bikes compared to their junior e-bike model to see for yourself.

 The important thing is that your child does not miss out on the standard e-bike experience.
 And there are certain models out there that sell for outstandingly affordable prices and assure it at the same time.
-With this considered, you should not have much of a struggle buying a model that fits your child’s preferences and still fall well within your intended budget.
+With this considered, you should not have much of a struggle buying a model that fits your child’s preferences and still falls well within your intended budget.

 What’s similarly amazing is that you also get great two-year warranties from most well-recognized brands.
 Long warranties, regardless of what type of e-bike you buy, are always welcome for reasons.